The Quantum Light-Matter Cooperative

 The Quantum Light-Matter Cooperative’s (QLMC) mission is to understand, design, and ultimately control light-driven physical processes to help solve interconnected socio-technological challenges.

 We work on groundbreaking frameworks for filming the quantum world – in essence, we are quantum documentary filmmakers.
 This work is enabled by developing novel instruments that orchestrate and capture images of electronic, atomic, and molecular motion in action with unprecedented precision.
+Our research is founded on the following four intersecting areas that seed new concepts, theory, and experiments in the advancement of ultrafast photon sciences and light-matter interactions:

 Ultrafast & Nonlinear Optics, Quantum Photonics